ChienKangLu/readingnote/clean_code/clean-code.md

 - Attentiveness to detail is an even more critical foundation of professionalism than is any grand vision.
 First, it is through practice in the small that professionals gain proficiency and trust for practice in the large.
 Second, the smallest bit of sloppy construction completely dispels the charm of the larger while.
 That is what clean code about.

-- In software, 80% or more of what we do is quaintly called ""maintenance: the act of repair.
+- In software, 80% or more of what we do is quaintly called "maintenance": the act of repair.

 - 5S is the pillars of Total Productive Maintenance (TPM), which is the foundation of Lean: